 In summary, leading an inclusive environment requires building relationships, a social connection, and a sense of belonging where everyone can participate and contribute as equal partners.

-Join us on 24-25th September at the ExCeL London at this year’s HETT Show to find out more about leading an inclusive environment and workforce in the NHS.
+Join us on 26th February in Manchester at the upcoming HETT North to find out more about leading an inclusive environment and workforce in the NHS.